 - Wanees Zarour, Director of the Middle East Music Ensemble

-For direct contact information for affiliated private teachers, send an e-mail request to firstname.lastname@example.org.
+For contact information for affiliated private teachers, send an e-mail request to email@example.com.
+For specific recommendations for private teachers, contact Director of Performance Programs Barbara Schubert or Director of Choral Activities James Kallembach.

-A variety of master classes take place on campus each quarter, with local Chicago-area professional and/or visiting guest artists.
-These master classes involve University of Chicago student performers, focusing on repertoire of their choice, and are free and open to the public.
-In general, the Chamber Music Program hosts three master classes per season, often involving the Artists-in-Residence the Pacifica Quartet; the Piano Program sponsors four to six piano master classes per season; and the Vocal Studies Program presents three or four vocal master classes per year.
-Additional master classes for woodwind, brass, or string players, led by guest soloists appearing with the University Symphony Orchestra or performing on a University of Chicago Presents concert, are likewise scheduled each season.
+A variety of master classes, taught by local Chicago-area professional and/or visiting guest artists, take place on campus each quarter.
+These master classes involve University of Chicago student performers, focusing on repertoire of their choice, and are free and open to the public to attend.
+In general, the Chamber Music Program hosts three or four master classes per season, often involving the Artists-in-Residence Spektral Quartet; the Piano Program sponsors four to six piano master classes per year; and the Vocal Studies Program presents three or four vocal master classes annually.
+Additional master classes for woodwind, brass, or string players, led by guest soloists appearing with the University Symphony Orchestra or artists performing on a University of Chicago Presents concert, are likewise scheduled each season.